JimmyLv/BibiGPT-v1/README.md

 - [x] Go over the logic for handling slugs to clean it up
 - [x] Fix issue with it splitting on a string that is telling it about a funding amount
 - [x] Add better loading spinner
+- [x] Better error handling on frontend
+- [x] Set the state of article when it's coming from techcrunch and make button disabled
+- [x] Deal with issue of putting in a second article after a first has been summarized.
+The summary isn't being cleared
 - [ ] Maybe add framer motion to animate down OR handle the text moving up somehow
 - [ ] Make the bullet points into cards, make it look nicer
-- [ ] Better error handling on frontend
 - [ ] Make enter work
+- [ ] Try the prompt where you are a summary generator thing to test accuracy
+- [ ] Ignore italic text

+# Todos v3

 - [ ] Cache with upstash redis – pair with andreas

-# Todos v3

 - [ ] Maybe show article title and author?
 - [ ] Setup log drain on Vercel to see what sites are working
 - [ ] Parse URL to make sure it includes techcrunch.com. new URL(string) - make sure it's valid and host name is techcrunch